mikaoP/Kakoune-Static/README.md

 # Kakoune static

-This is Dockerfile uses Alpine Linux to build a static version of [kakoune](https://github.com/mawww/kakoune)
+This Dockerfile uses Alpine Linux to build a static version of [kakoune](https://github.com/mawww/kakoune)

 In order to use it you should run
 ```